Spring Boot vs Spring MVC vs Spring - How do they compare?

 Spring Boot Starter Project Options

-As we see from Spring Boot Starter Web, starter projects help us to quickly get started with developing specific types of applications.
+Starter projects make it easy to get started with specific types of applications.
+Examples include:

 • spring-boot-starter-web-services – SOAP Web Services